-Does a tidy home feel impossible to you?
+Does a clean house feel impossible for you?
 Are you constantly picking up after others and feel like it does no good?
-Well I’ve got some great news for you.
-It isn’t your fault your home isn’t tidy!
+Well, I’ve got some great news for you!
+This post is going to teach you exactly how to keep a clean house!

-Having a tidy home means that you can look around your home and feel peace.
+Having a clean and tidy home means that you can look around your home and feel peace.
 There isn’t anything to straighten or pick up, nor is there anything to declutter.

 I mean, who doesn’t want to feel this way?

 If you’ve ever been told, the state of your home represents the state of your mind?
 Well, it is true.

 When your home is cluttered and messy, it is nearly impossible to think straight.
 Systems go to the wayside, you feel bogged down with all you have to do, and then you decide to marathon a Netflix show and ignore it.

 When your home is tidy, you feel energized, ready to tackle the day, and overall productive.
 Regardless of what the activity is, you are excited to do it [well for the most part at least].
 Once things are tidy, it is easy to keep it that way, and I’ll explain how later in this post.

 How to Keep a Clean House: My 5 Secrets

 Secret #1: Implement the One-Touch Rule

 It is so easy to grab a pair of scissors from the drawer, use them, and leave them right there.
 Same thing when trying to decide what to wear for the day.